osvaldoMed/dea-poc/README.md

 ### Run Selenium implementation.
 Open Notebook at selenium-dea and execute cell by cell.
 Note, you have to wait for each page to fully load before executing the next cell.

+## Scrapy-Splash implementation.

+We need to run a docker container with the splash server
+> docker run -p 8050:8050 scrapinghub/splash --max-timeout 200